ImagineThisNHS/ImagineThisNHS.github.io/guidelines/components/input.md

 * The name of the group should contain the word`input`.
 * The group should contains a rectangle (container of the input field box).

-## Placeholders
+## Labels && Placeholders
+* Label text should be added within this group, in the Type of text.
+* The name of the text element needs to contain the word `label`.

-* Placeholder text should be added within this group.
+* Placeholder text should be added within this group, in the Type of text.
-* The name of the text element needs to contain `placeholder`.
+* The name of the text element needs to contain the word `placeholder`.